Pickled walnuts

 Pickled walnuts are a traditional English pickle, made from walnuts.
-They are considered a suitable accompaniment for a dish of cold turkey or ham, as well as blue cheese.
+They are typically eaten with cold turkey or ham, as well as blue cheese.
 There is a reference to "a mutton chop and a pickled walnut" in The Pickwick Papers by Charles Dickens and a mention in Evelyn Waugh’s Brideshead Revisited.

 The process for preparing pickled walnuts takes a little more than a week.
-The green walnuts are brined before they will be pickled.
-The brine time helps with preservation and removes some of the bitterness in the unripe walnuts.
+The green walnuts are brined before they are pickled.
+The brining time helps with preservation and removes some of the bitterness in the unripe walnuts.

 History

 Pickled walnuts have been a delicacy in England since at least the early 18th century.
 They were mentioned in several literary works.